1989 Japanese Grand Prix: Race report

 The next corner after 130R is the chicane, the second-slowest corner on the circuit.
-As Prost began to brake for the corner Senna tried to dive inside but never came alongside, his front wheels always remaining behind those of Prost.
-Prost's car even helped to stop Senna, or Senna pushed Prost.
+As Prost began to brake for the corner Senna dove to the inside but never came fully alongside, his front wheels remaining just behind those of Prost.
+Prost then turned towards the apex to take the normal racing line, but with Senna there on the inside line, the two cars made contact.
 With their wheels locked and their engines stalled, the two cars came to a halt at the mouth of the partially blocked chicane escape road, thus having missed the chicane entry.
 As the vehicles were directly in the line of any possible out of control cars, the marshals hurried to clear them.
 While Prost unbuckled his belts and left his car in neutral to be removed, Senna gestured to the marshals to push him down the escape road.
 As the McLaren was pushed forward, Senna used the forward motion to restart his engine, and after it fired he immediately accelerated down the escape road, weaving between the temporary chicane bollards arranged in the roadway.

 Although his car was running, Senna's MP4/5 had suffered damage to its front wing during the collision, and while Prost slowly wandered back to the nearby pit lane, Senna had to complete almost an entire lap of the circuit before pitting for a repair.
 Once his nosecone had been replaced Senna continued the race.
 Some indication of McLaren-Honda's dominance is shown by the fact that – despite the collision, the subsequent period spent stalled, the slow in-lap, and the pit stop delay while his car was repaired – when Senna rejoined the race he was only five seconds behind the new race leader, Alessandro Nannini.

 Senna did not take long to catch Nannini's Benetton-Ford.
 He passed the Italian only two laps after having his nosecone replaced, in exactly the same place as the collision with Prost had occurred.
 Unlike Prost, Nannini had a different car, different engine, thus didn't put up a significant fight, a locked wheel the only indication of how hard he tried to keep Senna behind.